mckennapsean/dissertation/content/09-conclude.md

 study from the ground up, spanning multiple discourse channels.

-A potential benefit of the design activity framework is its actionability for teaching novices how to conduct a visualization design process.
-We investigated this aspect in a graduate visualization course with students' cumulative projects [@mckenna2017a].
-To more effectively teach the visualization design process, we created teaching materials for the course: a lecture on visualization design, an introduction to the design activity framework, resources on sketching, and four design activity worksheets.
+In order to externally evaluate the framework and increase its actionability, we investigated teaching novices how to conduct a visualization design process.
+To this end, we created design worksheets for students to use in a cumulative project for a graduate visualization course [@mckenna2017a].
+To more effectively teach the visualization design process, we created teaching materials for the
+course: a lecture on visualization design, an introduction to the design activity framework, resources on sketching, and four design activity worksheets.
 We tailored each worksheet to the four activities for visualization design, including step-by-step instructions, guidance, tips, and hints to guide students through their first visualization project.
-We worked with 13 students throughout the course, helping them with their projects and teamwork, and we evaluated the worksheets using group observations, online surveys, and interviews.
+We worked with 13 students throughout the course, helping them with their projects and teamwork, and we externally evaluated the worksheets using group observations, online surveys, and interviews.
 Overall, the design worksheets were a good first attempt, and students highlighted a number of improvements for the future.

 By reflecting on other types of research we have conducted, we explored how